 With Omnichannel there would be a merged, integrated, seamless, and compatible message attentive on the consumer experience across each interaction point.

-Statistics show that consumers who captivate with an omnichannel experience purchase more (13% more) than those who did not.
+Statistics show that consumers who captivate with an omnichannel experience purchase more (13% more) than those who do not.

 The crucial problems with multi-channel are style unpredictability, miscommunication between channels, promotional mismatch, stock availability issues, etc – this all results in frustrated customers.